AusDTO/dto-design-guide/_components/forms-buttons/labels-top.md

-<p class="abstract">Tell the user what they need to enter into the field.
+<p class="abstract">Tell users what they need to enter into the field.
 Label text should be short and direct.</p>